 There is one more reason we introverts don’t allow ourselves to enjoy solitude.
 Deep down we know that doing so is an act of self-love.
 Unfortunately, many introverts are more prone to self-punishment than self-love.

 That’s why I created my Unshakeable Self-Love for Introverts workshop.
-It’s the best way to put an end to self-critical thoughts and boost your self-love levels to new heights — goodness knows the holidays are a time when we could all use a boost.
+It’s the best way to put an end to self-critical thoughts and boost your self-love levels to new heights.

 What about you?